Amaha / / /

 Most young people use these mobile phones positively to extend friendships, relax and find out information.
 However, if time is not limited on these mobile phones, young people can miss out on learning face-to-face social communication skills.
 This includes reading other people's body language and understanding how comments affect their emotions.

-There is no clear guidance on this but I would recommend not letting mobile phone use occur at the exclusion of other healthy activities.
-It is up to parents to set their own limits but up to an hour after homework at night or a few extra hours at a weekend should not lead to an issue.
-I would suggest the parent's rules regarding time on mobile phones and other safety rules regarding the computer or mobile phones are placed clearly for the young people to see as reminders in a communal area of the house.
+There is no clear guidance on this, but I would recommend not letting mobile phone use occur at the exclusion of other healthy activities.
+It is up to parents to set their own limits, but up to an hour after homework at night or a few extra hours at a weekend should not lead to an issue.
+I would suggest that the parents' rules regarding time on mobile phones and other safety rules regarding the computer or mobile phones be clearly placed for the young people to see as reminders in a communal area of the house.
 Mobile phones should not be used in bedrooms or away from where parents cannot see what is going on.

-Mobile phones use in the moderation can be beneficial.
-If used sensibly and for limited periods there should be no ill effects on your child's social or psychological development and it may help academically.
+Mobile phones used in moderation can be beneficial.
+If used sensibly and for limited periods, there should be no ill effects on your child's social or psychological development, and it may help academically.
 Unfortunately, children who would most likely benefit from internet access are those who are unlikely to be able to have it or afford it.

 Dr. van Zwanenberg is a consultant Child and Adolescent Psychiatrist based in the UK.
 She is the Medical Director of the Woodbourne Priory Hospital in Birmingham and provides Medical Directorship to the Nottingham Priory Hospital.
 She is presenting on the impact of mobile phone usage and associated adverse effects on children and young people to the Royal College of Psychiatrists and the Westminster Commission.